Stater Bros.

 In 1999, Stater bought 43 plus one future Albertsons and Lucky supermarkets during Albertsons' merger with American Stores.
 This acquisition expanded Stater into new areas, including the Antelope Valley and San Diego County.
 It entered the Fortune 500 for the first time in 2006 at #493, the first notable Inland Empire–based company to do so.
 In 2006, the headquarters began construction of a 2000000 sqft facility at San Bernardino International Airport (formerly Norton Air Force Base) from its former location on the Colton–Grand Terrace border.
 In 2018, Stater sold its SuperRX pharmacy division to CVS.

 Stores

-Through its Inland Empire base, stores are concentrated heavily throughout San Bernardino and Riverside counties in Southern California.
+Throughout its Inland Empire home turf, Stater Bros. stores are concentrated heavily throughout San Bernardino and Riverside counties in Southern California.
+The chain also has a presence throughout Orange County.

-In Los Angeles and Orange counties stores are mainly in communities east of the San Gabriel River.
-A few stores are also located in northern areas of San Diego County and parts of northern Los Angeles County, such as Santa Clarita and Palmdale, as well as Pasadena.
+In Los Angeles County, Stater Bros. stores are mainly in communities east of the Long Beach Freeway (I-710) and in communities connected by the Antelope Valley Freeway (SR 14) from Santa Clarita to Lancaster.
+Stater Bros. also has stores in northern areas of San Diego County generally located between the Ted Williams Parkway (SR 56) and the San Luis Rey Mission Expressway (SR 76) from Oceanside to Ramona.
 There is also one store in Ventura County, located in Simi Valley.
-Also, there are two stores in Kern County, located in Ridgecrest and Mojave.
+Also, there are two stores in eastern Kern County, located in Ridgecrest and Mojave.